sebadob/rauthy/dev_notes.md

 ## Stage 2 - features - do before v1.0.0

-- auto-apply DB backups from S3 (SQLite)
-- auto-encrypted backups + backups to remote locations (ssh, nfs, s3, ...) -> postponed - should be applied to sqlite only since postgres has pg_backrest and a lot of well established tooling anyway
 - admin ui: template button for client branding: default-light + default-dark ?
-- add all default claims for users https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims
 - double check against https://openid.net/specs/openid-connect-core-1_0.html that everything is implemented correctly one more time
 - benchmarks and performance tuning
 - maybe get a nicer logo